Building Load Control using Distributionally Robust Chance-Constrained Programs with Right-Hand Side Uncertainty and the Risk-Adjustable Variants

-Another stream of research relevant to this paper is on adjustable chance constraint.
+Another stream of research relevant to this paper is on adjustable chance constraints.
 Instead of considering a predetermined (fixed) risk level for chance constraints, decision makers can be interested in balancing between the risk level and operational costs by varying the risk level.
-The adjustable chance constrained models treat the risk levels as decision variables, which have been applied to various problems, such as mental melting \citep{evers1967new}, flexible ramping capacity \citep{wang2018adjustable}, power dispatch \citep{qiu2016data,ma2019distributionally}, portfolio optimization \citep{lejeune2016multi}, and humanitarian relief network design \citep{elcci2018chance}. \citet{wang2018adjustable} and \citet{evers1967new} assume that the inverse of the cumulative distribution is known, which, however, is not always accessible. \citet{qiu2016data} approximate the chance constraint by the sample average approximation and transform the problem to a mixed-integer program.
+The adjustable chance constrained models treat the risk levels as decision variables, which have been applied to various problems, such as \textcolor{black}{metal} melting \citep{evers1967new}, flexible ramping capacity \citep{wang2018adjustable}, power dispatch \citep{qiu2016data,ma2019distributionally}, portfolio optimization \citep{lejeune2016multi}, and humanitarian relief network design \citep{elcci2018chance}. \citet{wang2018adjustable} and \citet{evers1967new} assume that the inverse of the cumulative distribution is known, which, however, is not always accessible. \citet{qiu2016data} approximate the chance constraint by the sample average approximation and transform the problem to a mixed-integer program.
 When the uncertainty only happens on the right-hand side, assuming a discrete distribution, \citet{shen2014using} proposes a mixed integer linear programming (MILP) reformulation based on $p$-efficient point using a special ordered set of type 1 (SOS1) constraint.
-Along the same vein, \citet{elcci2018chance} propose an alternative MILP using a knapsack inequality which yields equivalent a linear programming relaxation as the one in \citet{shen2014using}.
+Along the same vein, \citet{elcci2018chance} propose an alternative MILP using a knapsack inequality which yields \textcolor{black}{an equivalent linear programming relaxation} as the one in \citet{shen2014using}.
 All the research above works on individual chance constraint.
-Bonferroni approximation is one classical approximation of joint chance constraints, which enforces individual chance constraints with variable risk levels and bounds on the sum of the risk levels. \citet{xie2019optimized} study the Bonferroni approximation of distributionally robust joint chance constraints under a moment-based ambiguity set which matches the exact mean and covariance. \citet{ma2019distributionally} apply a similar joint chance constraint, which further requires unimodality, to a power dispatch problem with do-not-exceed limits.
+For joint chance constraints, Bonferroni approximation is one classical approximation, which enforces individual chance constraints with variable risk levels and bounds on the sum of the risk levels. \citet{xie2019optimized} study the Bonferroni approximation of distributionally robust joint chance constraints under a moment-based ambiguity set which matches the exact mean and covariance. \citet{ma2019distributionally} apply a similar joint chance constraint, which further requires unimodality, to a power dispatch problem with do-not-exceed limits.